huggingface/datasets/docs/source/add_dataset.rst

 - :obj:`data_files` (``Union[Dict, List]`` can be used to store paths to a local data files
 - :obj:`description` (``str``) can be used to give a long description of the configuration

-:class:`nlp.BuilderConfig` is only used as a containiner of informations which can be used in the :class:`nlp.DatasetBuilder` to build the dataset by being access in the ``self.config`` attribute of the :class:`nlp.DatasetBuilder` instance.
+:class:`nlp.BuilderConfig` is only used as a container of informations which can be used in the :class:`nlp.DatasetBuilder` to build the dataset by being access in the ``self.config`` attribute of the :class:`nlp.DatasetBuilder` instance.

 You can sub-class the base :class:`nlp.BuilderConfig` class to add additional attributes that you may wan to use to control the generation of a dataset.
 The specific configuration class that will be used by the dataset is set in the :attr:`nlp.DatasetBuilder.BUILDER_CONFIG_CLASS`.